wwarthen/RomWBW/Source/Doc/Applications.md

 Option ( U ) - Begin Update

-The will begin the update process.
+This will begin the update process.
 The updater will expect to start receiving an x-modem file on the serial device unit.

 X-modem sends the file in packets of 128 bytes.
 The updater will cache 32 packets which is 1 flash sector and then write that sector to the flash device.

-If using separate console, bank and sector progress information will shown
+If using separate console, bank and sector progress information will be shown

 ```
 BANK 00 s00 s01 s02 s03 s04 s05 s06 s06 s07